Query-farm/python-sql-manipulation/README.md

 ### `remove_expression_part(child: sqlglot.Expression) -> None`

-Removes the specified expression from its parent, respecting logical structure.
+Removes the specified SQLGlot expression from its parent, respecting logical structure.

 **Parameters:**
 - `child`: The SQLGlot expression to remove